Tsiri/RHEIA/docs/sphinx/connecting your own model.rst

    The four-bar truss

-The aim is to minimize the volume of the truss and to minimize the deflection of the outermost joint by controlling the cross-sectional areas of the bars.
+The aim is to minimize both the volume of the truss and the deflection of the outermost joint by controlling the cross-sectional areas of the bars.
 The volume :math:`V` and deflection :math:`d` are defined as:

 :math:`V = L (2A_1 + \sqrt{2} A_2 + \sqrt{A_3} + A_4 )`